-The Toronto Arrows re-signed Andrew Ferguson for the 2020 Major League Rugby season.
-The 28-years-old scrumhalf is 5’9″and weighs 200 lbs.
+The Toronto Arrows re-signed Andrew Ferguson (Arrow 9) for the 2022 Major League Rugby season, his fourth season with the team.
+The 29-years-old scrumhalf (30 in May) is 5’9″and weighs 200 lbs.

 Ferguson is from Mississauga, Ontario, and went to Lone Park Secondary School.
 After graduating, he attended McMaster University from 2009-2015, earning two Bachelors of Arts Degrees in Psychology and Economics.

 While at Mcmaster University, he was OUA Rookie of the year in 2010, a four-time all-star, and was the OUA MVP in 2013, and made the National University Sevens Dream team in 2015.